 If your physical location is closed but you are still offering pickup or delivery services, don’t mark your business as temporarily closed, as you will no longer show up in Google search results.

-Simply go to “special hours” in your Google Business Profile and select individual days to mark your business as closed or to adjust the hours on that day.
+Simply go to special hours in your Google My Business account and select individual days to mark your business as closed or to adjust the hours on that day.
 When users search on the given holiday, your Business Profile will then indicate that what they’re seeing are holiday hours.

-As a local business, ignoring your Google Business Profile is leaving opportunity on the table.
+As a local business, ignoring your Google My Business account is leaving opportunity on the table.
 While the Google algorithm is advanced, it can only make educated guesses about your business information to populate your Business Profile.

-When you use a Google Business Profile to take charge of how your business is represented in Google Maps and search results, you can optimize your listing to improve your search rankings, leading more customers to find you organically.
-Since a Business Profile is free to set up and simple to manage, it’s a win-win.
+When you use a Google My Business account to take charge of how your business is represented in Google Maps and search results, you can optimise your listing to improve your search rankings, leading more customers to find you organically.
+Since a GMB account is free to set up and simple to manage, it’s a win-win.
 Potential customers are going to find your business on Google either way, so make sure they get the best possible first impression.